Graph rewriting with polarized cloning: Introduction

-where the graph $G$ is rewritten into $H$ ($G \stackrel{\mbox{ {hpo}}}{\Longrightarrow} H$) and $H$ is such that the above diagram is a heterogeneous pushout \cite{DuvalEP09}.
-In this approach a node may be cloned with all its outgoing edges (and not with all its incident edges as in the sesqui-pushout approach).
-In the present work, we are generalizing functions $\tau$ and $\sigma$ to spans (relations over the nodes of $L$ and $R$) and consider multigraph transformation rather than termgraphs.
-Therefore the rules we are investigating in this paper are of the following shape

-where $\grpol{L}$ and $\grpol{K}$ are polarized multigraphs, $R$ is a multigraph, $l$ is a morphism of polarized mutltigraphs and $r$ is a homomorphism of multigraphs.
-A polarized multigraph $\grpol{F}$ is a multigraph $F$ such that each node, $n$, can be annotated or not by the signs ${+,-}$ such as, $n^+$, $n^-$, $n^{\pm}$ or $n$.
-Intuitively, the annotation $+$ in $n^+$ means that the node $n$ can be cloned together with all its outgoing edges, while $n^-$ means that the node $n$ can be cloned together with all its incoming edges. $n^{\pm}$ means that the node $n$ can be cloned together with all its incident edges.
-Finally, the node $n$ without any annotation means that the node $n$ can be cloned without its incident edges.
-Thus, polarization of nodes provides more flexible ways in cloning nodes if compared to sesqui-pushout and HPO approaches.
+In this paper, we introduce the notion of polarized graphs in order to perform node cloning.
+Informally, we define a polarized graph $\grpol{F}$ as a graph $F$ where each node $n$ is annotated as $n^+$, $n^-$, $n^{\pm}$ or just $n$.
+The rules in our approach are made of a polarized graph $\grpol{K}$, consisting of a graph $K$ with annotated nodes, and a span of graphs $\spa{L}{l}{K}{r}{R}$.
+Such a rule is written $\spa{L}{l}{\grpol{K}}{r}{R}$.
+Intuitively, the annotations in $\grpol{K}$ indicate the polarized cloning actions as follows~: $n^+$ means that the node $n$ is cloned together with all its outgoing edges, while $n^-$ means that $n$ is cloned together with all its incoming edges.
+Then, $n^{\pm}$ means that $n$ is cloned together with all its incident edges.
+A node $n$ without any annotation means that $n$ is cloned without its incident edges.
+Thus, polarization of nodes provides more flexible ways to perform node cloning when compared to the SqPO \cite{CorradiniHHK06} and the HPO \cite{DuvalEP09} approaches.
+This new approach is called \emph{polarized sesqui-pushout} (\psqpo for short).
+A rewrite step in the \psqpo approach has nearly the same shape as in the SqPO approach: